-(2) Recapitalization costs are shown net of a \$3.7 million restructuring gain recorded on the Recapitalization.
+Recapitalization costs are shown net of a \$3.7 million restructuring gain recorded on the Recapitalization.
 See Note 2.
+Adjusted EBITDA at 31 December 2021 has been restated from the prior year figure to make it comparable to the current year calculation.